 - Nd: YAG Laser Cyclophotocoagulation (YAG CP) – For patients with severe glaucoma damage who have not been helped with other surgeries.
 The ciliary body that produces intraocular fluid is destroyed.

-- iStent: For patients with mild to moderate glaucoma who also have cataracts.
-This procedure can only be performed inconjunction with cataract surgery.
+- Minimally Invasive Glaucoma Surgery (MIGS): For patients with mild to moderate glaucoma and certain MIGS can be performed in conjunction with cataract surgery.

 - Filtering Microsurgery (Trabeculectomy) – For patients who have not been helped with laser surgery or medications.
 A new drainage passage is created by cutting a small hole in the sclera (the white part of the eye) and creating a collection pouch between the sclera and conjunctiva (the outer covering of the eye).